Refund & Cancellation Policy

 A $100 cancellation fee, applied to all withdrawals made after the start of the program.

-The total amount owed must be paid in full before any enrollment or contract with IGW can be canceled.
+The total amount owed must be paid in full before any enrollment or IGW financing loan is canceled.

-Prorated refunds are based on the class schedule, not the number of payments in your IGW plan.
+Prorated refunds are based on the class schedule, not the number of payments allotted under your IGW loan.

 -